MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-722-Appraisals/section-722.4.md

 (b) Be written and contain sufficient information and analysis to support the institution's decision to engage in the transaction;

+(c) Be subject to appropriate review for compliance with the Uniform Standards of Professional Appraisal Practice.

-(c) Analyze and report appropriate deductions and discounts for proposed construction or renovation, partially leased buildings, non-market lease terms, and tract developments with unsold units;
+(d) Analyze and report appropriate deductions and discounts for proposed construction or renovation, partially leased buildings, non-market lease terms, and tract developments with unsold units;

-(d) Be based upon the definition of market value as set forth in § 722.2(f); and
+(e) Be based upon the definition of market value as set forth in § 722.2; and

-(e) Be performed by State licensed or certified appraisers in accordance with requirements set forth in this subpart.
+(f) Be performed by State licensed or certified appraisers in accordance with requirements set forth in this subpart.

 [60 FR 51894, Oct.
-4, 1995]
+4, 1995, as amended at 85 FR 23917, Apr.
+30, 2020]